Texas State Highway Loop 1604

 Loop 1604 is the outer highway loop encircling San Antonio, Texas, spanning approximately 95.6 mi.
-Originally constructed as a two-lane highway, the northern segment of the route, from US 90 in western San Antonio to Kitty Hawk Road in northeastern Bexar County, has been upgraded to a four-lane freeway.
+Originally constructed as a two-lane highway, the northern segment of the route, from US Highway 90 (US 90) in western San Antonio to Kitty Hawk Road in northeastern Bexar County, has been upgraded to a four-lane freeway.
 Loop 1604 is designated the Charles W. Anderson Loop in honor of former Bexar County Judge Charles W. Anderson, who died from cancer in 1964 after serving for 25 years.

 Route description

-Loop 1604 forms a complete loop around the city of San Antonio and is the outer of two loops around the city with I-410 being the inner loop.
+Loop 1604 forms a complete loop around the city of San Antonio and is the outer of two loops around the city with Interstate 410 (I-410) as the inner loop.
 The route has portions that are built to freeway standards, portions built as a divided highway, and portions that are just a two-lane rural road.
 As with I-410, the city's inner loop, the northern half is more urbanized and the southern half, for the most part, remains rural.

 The loop officially begins and ends at I-10 east of San Antonio.
-It heads south from I-10 as a two-lane road and turns towards the southeast and intersects FM 1346, FM 1518, and FM 3465 while turning back towards the south and reaching a junction with US 87 in Lone Oak.
+It heads south from I-10 as a two-lane road and turns towards the southeast and intersects Farm to Market Road 1346 (FM 1346), FM 1518, and FM 3465 while turning back towards the south and reaching a junction with US 87 in Lone Oak.
 Continuing to the south, Loop 1604 has a second intersection with FM 3465, an intersection with FM 3432 as the road turns towards the southwest and a junction with US 181 near Calaveras Lake.
 Heading southwest from US 181, the highway intersects FM 327 as it enters the city of Elmendorf.
 It intersects FM 327 once again as it leaves Elmendorf heading towards the southwest.
 At FM 1303, Loop 1604 turns towards the west before a junction with I-37.

 Continuing west through the southern portions of Bexar County, the loop intersects FM 1937 (South Flores Road) and FM 3499 before an interchange with US 281.
-The highway continues to the west to an interchange with SH 16, passing to the south of the Toyota Motor Manufacturing Texas plant.
+The highway continues to the west to an interchange with State Highway 16 (SH 16), passing to the south of the Toyota Motor Manufacturing Texas plant.
 The highway continues to the west and begins to curve towards the north as it enters the city limits of Somerset and an intersection with FM 2790 (Somerset Road).
 Completing the turn to the north as it leaves Somerset, Loop 1604 heads north to an interchange with I-35.
 The highway heads north after the I-35 interchange to an intersection with FM 2536 (Old Pearsall Road) before an interchange with US 90.